sigma-s/100-Days-of-Code/log.md

 **Thoughts:**
 This will be short because I'm Sleepy Jones, but today was a really good day of unexpected progress.
 I continued going through the Odin project, and the Command Line now makes more sense to me than it ever has.
 I’ll try to use it regularly to get more comfortable with it.

-Then, I had a late night session coding along with Emily Xie’s Matrix Digital Rain in p5.js tutorial https://youtu.be/S1TQCi9axzg.
+Then, I had a late night session coding along with Emily Xie’s Matrix [Digital Rain in p5.js tutorial](https://youtu.be/S1TQCi9axzg).
 Even though much of it was over my head, it was still fun and fascinating to code along with.
 Sleeeeepy.
 Mighty Out.

 **Link to tweet:** [MightyJoeW Day 29](https://twitter.com/MightyJoeW/status/837188094176735232)